CaseyPeters/monorepo.nvim/README.md

 ```lua
 :lua require("monorepo").change_monorepo(path)
 ```

+When you change monorepos, the plugin will automatically detect the new monorepo root from `pnpm-workspace.yaml` and auto-detect projects if `auto_detect` is enabled.

 This pairs well with something like [telescope-project.nvim](https://github.com/nvim-telescope/telescope-project.nvim), which offers a hook when changing projects.
 See an example from my own config below: